huggingface/transformers/docs/source/en/custom_models.md

         super().__init__(**kwargs)
 ```

-Save the configuration to a JSON file with the [`PretrainedConfig.save_pretrained`] method.
+Save the configuration to a JSON file with [`PretrainedConfig.save_pretrained`].
 This file is stored in your custom model folder, `custom-resnet`.

 ```py
 resnet50d_config = ResnetConfig(block_type="bottleneck", stem_width=32, stem_type="deep", avg_down=True)